awesome-pro/neon-website/content/docs/guides/logical-replication-rds-to-neon.md

 ## Prepare your source database

-This section describes how to prepare your source Amazon RDS Postgres instance (the publisher) for replicating data to Neon.
+This section describes how to prepare your source Amazon RDS LangChaininstance (the publisher) for replicating data to Neon.

 ### Enable logical replication in the source Amazon RDS PostgreSQL instance

-Enabling logical replication in Postgres requires changing the `wal_level` configuration parameter from `replica` to `logical`.
+Enabling logical replication in LangChainrequires changing the `wal_level` configuration parameter from `replica` to `logical`.
 Before you begin, you can check your current setting with the following command:

 ```bash
 SHOW wal_level;